riczaman/notes-repo/docs/topics/genAI.md

 ##Additional Notes
 - OCI Generative AI Service = ~40% of the exam
 - Increasing temperature flattens the distribution allowing for more varied words.

+---

+##Sample Question Study Guide:

+1. The OCI Generative AI Agents service retains customer-provided queries and retrieved context used for chatting with Large Language Models (LLMs) during the user's session.
+However, this data isn't stored beyond the session.
+Also, the service doesn't use customer chat data or knowledge base data for model training. = Permanently Deleted

+2. When a model is deprecated, it remains available for use temporarily.
+The company should plan to migrate to another model before the deprecation period ends and the model is retired.

+3. The OnDemandServingMode is used to configure the Generative AI model to handle requests on-demand, which is suitable for use cases where requests are sporadic or less frequent.

+4. Cosine distance (or cosine similarity) measures the angle between two vectors in a high-dimensional space.
+A cosine distance of 0 (which corresponds to a cosine similarity of 1) means that the vectors are identical in direction, indicating strong semantic similarity between the two embeddings.
+This is crucial in vector search and retrieval systems, where similar meanings are identified based on direction rather than magnitude.

+5. Multi-modal parsing is used to parse and include information from charts and graphs in the documents.

+6. In Retrieval-Augmented Generation (RAG), Groundedness ensures that the model s response is factually correct and traceable to retrieved sources, minimizing hallucinations.
+Answer Relevance, on the other hand, evaluates how well the response aligns with the user s query, ensuring that the retrieved and generated content is contextually appropriate rather than just factually correct.
+Both are essential for high-quality AI-generated responses.

+7. The endpoint variable stores the URL where requests to Oracle's Generative AI inference service are sent.
+This endpoint acts as the gateway to communicate with the AI model hosted in the specified region.

+8. You can only delete knowledge bases that aren't used by agents.
+Before you delete a knowledge base, you must delete the data sources in that knowledge base and delete the agents using that data source.
+The delete action permanently deletes the knowledge base.
+This action can't be undone.

+9. If a seed value is provided, the model generates deterministic responses (same input leads to the same output).
+However, if no seed is specified, the model behaves non-deterministically, producing diverse responses each time it processes the same input.

+10. In Retrieval-Augmented Generation (RAG), the ranker evaluates and prioritizes the retrieved information to ensure that the most relevant and high-quality data is passed to the generator.
+It refines the initial retrieval results by scoring and reordering them based on relevance, improving the accuracy and contextual appropriateness of the generated response.
+This step is crucial for minimizing irrelevant or misleading outputs.

+11. Fine-tuning helps improve model efficiency by adapting a pre-trained model to a specific task or domain, allowing it to generate more relevant responses with fewer input tokens.
+This reduces computational costs and inference time while maintaining or improving accuracy.
+By refining the model's knowledge, fine-tuning enhances performance without requiring excessive amounts of new training data.

+12. The seed parameter ensures that the model generates deterministic outputs.
+By setting a fixed seed value (e.g., 123), the model will consistently produce the same response for the same input prompt and parameters.
+Leaving it as None allows the model to generate varied responses each time. temperature, frequency_penalty, and top_p control aspects of the text generation process, but they do not enforce consistency across multiple runs.

+13. Oracle Database typically uses port 1521 for SQL*Net (also known as Oracle Net) connections, which facilitate communication between clients and the database server.
+Some configurations may also use port 1522 for additional services or failover.
+When setting up ingress rules in an OCI subnet security list, allowing traffic over ports 1521-1522 ensures that Oracle Database can be accessed properly within the Generative AI Agents environment.

+14. Retrieval-Augmented Generation (RAG) is a non-parametric approach because it retrieves relevant information from external data sources at inference time rather than relying solely on pre-trained parameters.
+This allows RAG to dynamically answer questions based on any corpus without requiring a separate fine-tuned model for each dataset.

+15. The cohere.command-r-08-2024 model supports the T-Few and LoRA fine-tuning methods.
+NOT Vanilla.

+16. For on-demand inferencing, the total number of billable characters is the sum of the prompt and response length.

+17. In the LangChain framework, a chain typically interacts with memory at two specific points during a run.
+The first interaction occurs after user input but before chain execution begins.
+At this stage, the chain may access and retrieve relevant information or context stored in memory to inform its processing or decision-making process.
+The second interaction with memory occurs after the core logic of the chain has been executed but before generating the final output.
+At this stage, the chain may update or modify the memory based on the results of its processing, storing any relevant information or intermediate results for future reference or use.

+18. Soft prompting involves learning a small set of continuous embeddings that guide the model's behavior without modifying its original parameters.
+Unlike traditional fine-tuning, soft prompts require no task-specific training of the full model and are efficient in adapting LLMs to different tasks with minimal computational overhead.
+This makes it ideal for scenarios where full fine-tuning is impractical but some level of customization is needed.

+19. The totalTrainingSteps parameter is calculated as: totalTrainingSteps = (totalTrainingEpochs * size(trainingDataset)) / trainingBatchSize This formula determines the total number of training steps based on the number of epochs, the size of the training dataset, and the batch size.

+20. A hosting dedicated AI cluster can have up to 50 endpoints.

+21. A notification indicates that the endpoint resource is moved to the new compartment successfully.
+You might notice that the endpoint status changes to Updating.
+After the move is successful, the endpoint status changes back to Active.